pidgey0403/game-recommender/README.md

 ## 🧑‍💻 The Team

-This reccomendation engine was made by:
+This recommendation engine was made by:

-- [insert memeber names & githubs]
+- Rhea Mangat - [rheamangat]
+- Gabby Niamat - [pidgey0403]
+- Rohit Purandhara - [Rohit-Purandhara]
+- Robyn Berdan - []

 ### 💻 How it was built